Trending

 Percentage = 542/6 = 90.3%

-As you can see, there are a few different ways to calculate your percentage of marks, depending on the information that you have.
+As you can see, there are a few different ways to calculate your percentage of marks, depending on the information you have.

 How to take out percentage of marks?